Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Review

 Surprisingly, most of the texture and flavor are uniform for some reason.
-The differences are subtle, having mostly a moderately sweet overall taste that leans towards a darkish chocolate.
+The differences are subtle, with a mostly moderately sweet overall taste that leans towards a darkish chocolate.
 None of it comes across as weird or artificial; its flavors are inoffensive, but again, mostly the same throughout.
-In addition, if you take a handful and throw it in your mouth, it’s mostly semi-crunchy from all of its pieces.
+In addition, if you take a handful and throw it in your mouth, it’s mostly semi-crunchy from all of the pieces.

 So yeah, no distinct peanut butter, yogurt, or other flavors it advertises here.
 Still, it’s decent enough, although I’d like its advertised flavors to be bolder and more standoutish.